This page has been visited times since 1st december 1999.

 Remember 1972, when Magnavox released Odyssey, the most exciting video game system ?

-Well, it is now time for you to play again with a virtual Odyssey on your PC with a true Odyssey emulator.
+Now you can play again with a virtual Odyssey on your PC using this Odyssey emulator.

 Why making an Odyssey emulator ?